 We are also curious to know what the poets in Ghana are doing these days.
 And not only in Ghana.
 And not only the poets.

-Rafael Chirbes (1949-2015), Spain’s greatest writer at the time of his early death, was born in the coastal town of Tavernes de la Valldigna in Valencia, on the Mediterranean coast.
+Rafael Chirbes (1949-2015), Spain’s greatest writer at the time of his early death, was born in the town of Tavernes de la Valldigna in Valencia, on the Mediterranean coast.
 His father committed suicide just before his fifth birthday.
 His mother, who was determined to see him educated despite the customs of the time (most of the children he grew up around began working around age ten), sent him to a boarding school established for the sons of deceased railway workers.
 Suicide, especially the suicide of fathers, recurs in Chirbes’s work.
 And in his novel La Larga Marcha (1996), about Spain’s transition to democracy, he presents a moving portrait of life in Franco-era boarding schools, which were a privilege in a country where few studied past primary school, but which were also bastions of conservative reaction, with catechism, fascist salutes, and portraits of the dictator hanging in the classrooms.

 The first volume of Chirbes’s diaries was published in Spanish last year; this excerpt tells the story of a class reunion.
 Chirbes, who was a great reader of Proust, would surely have thought while writing it of the last volume of Remembrance of Things Past, where the narrator remarks more than once upon the masks that time has affixed to the faces of his old loves and acquaintances.